akn714/Student-Dashboard/README.md

 * <b>Effortless Data Management</b>: Faculty members can upload attendance records and internal assessment marks, ensuring real-time access for students and eliminating the need for constant follow-ups.

-* <b>Student Performance Submission</b>: In a two-way exchange of information, students can easily upload their results from end-semester exams.
-This feature provides a complete picture of their performance and allows for personalized analysis.

 * <b>Data Security</b>: Student-Dashboard prioritizes data security, safeguarding all information to ensure privacy and reliability.

 * <b>User-Friendly Interface</b>: The portal boasts an intuitive, user-friendly interface, guaranteeing a seamless experience for both students and faculty members.